neilSchroeder/cms-ecal-scales-and-smearings/README.md

 * Time permitting, or for whoever takes over development, multiprocessing the `zcat.update()` calls would likely speed things up.
 * Implement `--systematics-study` feature in `pyval`.
 The idea is to automate estimating the systematic uncertainties.
-* Change run divide feature to include/process fill infomation (more granular)
+* Change run divide feature to include/process lumisection infomation (more granular).
+* Build in the BW conv CB fitter into the plotting framework.

 ## Features